eerie-project/EERIE_hackathon_2023/README.md

 | HadGEM3-GC5-EERIE-N216-ORCA025 | cy021    | 1851 - 1981 |
 | HadGEM3-GC5-EERIE-N640-ORCA12  | cx993    | 1851 - 1901 |

-CMORised data available on JASMIN in the `/gws/nopw/j04/eerie/public/data/EERIE/EERIE/MOHC/` directory.
-Folder structure follow CMIP convention.
+CMORised atmosphere data is available on JASMIN in the `/gws/nopw/j04/eerie/public/data/EERIE/` directory.
+The folder structure follows the CMIP conventions.
+The ocean data has not been CMORised but the raw ocean and seaice netCDF files have been included in the same directory structure (regridded and one variable per file).

 #### IFS
 Data from AMIP (atmosphere-only forced with sea surface temperature (SST) and sea ice concentration (SIC)) runs is available.